alsubhan/weather-chat-fastapi/README.md

 The application will retrieve weather data for a specified city and employ a generative language model to create an amusing summary of the weather, alongside providing suggestions for activities and outfits according to the current weather conditions.

-Here is the README formatted as a Markdown (.md) file:

 # Weather API (Backend)

 This is a simple weather API that provides current temperature and weather data for a given city using the OpenWeatherMap API and generates a descriptive response using an LLM API.